-The research in my group currently focuses on developing new data-driven methodologies to analyze the design of complex infrastructure systems operating under uncertainty, and leveraging the concept of flexibility (also known as real options) as a way to enable better sustainability, resilience, and economic performance.
+The research in my group currently focuses on developing new computational methods, data-driven methodologies, and digital processes to analyze the design of complex infrastructure systems operating under uncertainty, and leveraging the concept of flexibility (also known as real options) as a way to enable better sustainability, resilience, and economic performance.

 The research is motivated by the need for more resilient and adaptable infrastructure systems in the future in the UK and around the world, considering the new realities of climate change, physical and cyber terrorism, pandemics, and rapid urbanization, as well as uncertainty in upcoming technology, markets, and regulations.
 The goal is to develop new design decision-making tools that are inspired by and aligned with the United Nations Sustainable Development Goals (SDG - https://sustainabledevelopment.un.org/) and ESGs (Environmental, Sustainable, and Corporate) criteria.

 Pursuing a PhD in my research group will enable a highly talented and motivated individual to develop and deepen research skills in areas such as Data Analytics, Engineering Design, Finance, Machine Learning, Optimization, Real Options Analysis, Systems Engineering, and/or Uncertainty and Risk Analysis.